 A swollen arm after stroke often happens to stroke patients with hemiplegia or hemiparesis (paralysis or weakness on one side of the body).
 Lack of movement in the affected limb is often the primary cause of swelling, although other causes should not be ruled out.

-It’s important to talk to your doctor if you sustain any swelling after stroke.
-A doctor can help diagnose the cause and provide next-steps for treatment.
+It’s important to talk to your doctor if you notice any swelling after stroke.
+A doctor can help diagnose the cause and provide next steps for treatment.